rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> with open('some-image', 'rb') as f:
     >>>     image = attachments.Image.from_file(f)

-To fetch the actual image bytes an image attachment, use the ``client``:
+To fetch the actual image bytes of an image attachment, use the ``client``:

 .. code-block:: python